-Red tag to those machines, Studio displays a message similar to: “The tag
+Red tag to those machines, you see a message similar to: “The tag

 Red is used as a restriction on the following application groups.
 Adding this tag might make the selected machines available to launch applications in this application group.”
 You can then confirm or cancel adding that tag to those additional machines.

-Similarly, if a tag is used in an application group to restrict launches, Studio warns that you cannot delete the tag until you edit the group and remove it as a restriction.
-(If you were allowed to delete a tag used as a restriction in an application group, it might result in allowing applications to launch on all machines in the delivery groups associated with the application group.)
+Similarly, when a tag is used in an application group to restrict launches, you cannot delete the tag until you edit the group and remove it as a restriction.
+(If you were allowed to delete that tag, it might result in allowing applications to launch on all machines in the delivery groups associated with the application group.)
 The same prohibition against deleting a tag applies if the tag is being used as a restriction for desktop launches.
 After you edit the application group or desktops in the delivery group to remove that tag restriction, you can delete the tag.

 All machines might not have the same sets of applications.
 A user can belong to more than one application group, each with a different tag restriction and different or overlapping sets of machines from delivery groups.
 The following table lists how machine considerations are decided.